 I recently added the ability for people to save custom items to Sofa.
 This post outlines the thinking behind the feature and how it works.

-Two of the main reasons people find Sofa so enjoyable to use is the rich display of the various media types and the mixing of those media types.
+Two of the main reasons people find Sofa so enjoyable to use are the rich display of the various media types and the mixing of those media types.

 When I add a movie, I can see the poster image, title, and some helpful detail.
 Managing these lists in a highly visual way is much more fun than simple plain text.